-A publicly traded company, Dun & Bradstreet helps businesses grow valuable relationships by connecting them with the prospects, suppliers, clients, and partners that matter most.
-Nearly 90% of the Fortune 500, and companies of every size around the world, rely Dun & Bradstreet every day for data, insights, and analytics.
+Dun & Bradstreet grows the most valuable relationships in business.
+By uncovering truth and meaning from data, it connects its customers with the prospects, suppliers, clients, and partners that matter most, and have since 1841.
+Nearly 90% of the Fortune 500, and companies of every size around the world, rely on its data, insights, and analytics.